tneotia/html-editor-enhanced/README.md

 5. It has support for many of Summernote's methods

-6. It has support for many of Summernote's callbacks
+6. It has support for all of Summernote's callbacks

 7. It has support for some of Summernote's 3rd party plugins, found [here](https://github.com/summernote/awesome-summernote)